tendermint/tendermint/docs/rfc/rfc-009-consensus-parameter-upgrades.md

 in the block and validators use it to validate that their local view of the consensus parameters matches what the rest of the network is configured with.

-Any additional consensus parameters added to Tendermint should be included in this hash.
+Any new consensus parameters added to Tendermint should be included in this hash.
 This presents a challenge for verification of historical blocks when consensus parameters are added.
 If a network produced blocks with a version of Tendermint that did not yet have the new consensus parameters, the parameter hash it produced will